Studies 9 and 10: Walk in Love

-Agape – is unconditional undeserved love, an act of the will.
+Agape – an unconditional undeserved love, an act of the will.
 The feelings come after we put God’s love into action, Ephesians 5:25.

-Eros – is expressed sexually between husband and wife.
+Eros – expressed sexually between husband and wife.

-Philia – is reciprocal love involving emotions.
-It is love based on giving and receiving on both sides, a brotherhood and friendship.
+Philia – reciprocal love involving emotions.
+It is a love based on giving and receiving on both sides; a brotherhood and friendship.

 Storge – is family love, 2 Timothy 3:3.